Three Distributional Approaches for PM10 Assessment in Northern Italy: Introduction

+Building on these methodological developments, we propose three spatial approaches for modeling probability distributions of \PMten concentrations.
+The proposed framework is applied to daily observations collected across Northern Italy between 2018 and 2022 to estimate spatially varying pollutant distributions and assess regulatory exceedance risk. \authors{A spatial block cross-validation study demonstrates that explicitly modeling the full probability distribution improves predictive accuracy even when interest is restricted to a single distributional summary.
+At the same time, the proposed approaches provide a mathematically coherent framework from which expected concentrations, quantiles, exceedance probabilities, and other distributional summaries can be derived without fitting separate spatial models.}

 The remainder of the paper is organized as follows.
-Section \ref{section:data} introduces the PM\textsubscript{10} concentration dataset used in the proposed case study for Northern Italy.
-Section \ref{sec:data-representations} outlines the different statistical representations adopted to encode distributional information on PM\textsubscript{10} concentration levels.
-Section \ref{section:models} presents the three statistical methods employed to capture the spatial distribution of PM\textsubscript{10} concentrations.
-Section \ref{section:results} comments on the differences and analogies between the results obtained by the three methods.
-Finally, Section \ref{section:discussions} summarizes the paper’s contributions and discusses potential future research directions.
+Section~\ref{section:data} introduces the \PMten concentration dataset used in the case study.
+Section~\ref{sec:data-representations} presents the three distributional representations considered in this work.
+Section~\ref{section:models} introduces the corresponding statistical models for spatial prediction.
+Section~\ref{section:results} presents the results obtained for \PMten concentrations across Northern Italy. \authors{Section~\ref{subsection:CV} evaluates the predictive performance of the proposed approaches through a spatial block cross-validation study, comparing them with Universal Block Kriging for predicting exceedance probabilities.} Finally, Section~\ref{section:discussions} summarizes the main findings, discusses the practical implications of the proposed framework, and outlines directions for future research.